 BOPN combines high-quality practices in early childhood and environmental education by following the NAAEE Guidelines for Excellence in Early Childhood Environmental Education Programs.
 These standards emphasize child-directed learning, authentic experiences, making connections to previous experience, and culturally appropriate practice.

-To guide our daily work, we use the “Standards and Indicators for Three- to Five-Year-Olds” from the book Lens on Outdoor Learning.
+To guide our daily work, we use the standards from the book Lens on Outdoor Learning.
 These standards align with our focus on developing habits of mind:

 Curiosity and Initiative

 Imagination, Invention, and Creativity